Moral responsibility is the motif of Plato's myths.

 It's an enduring myth that money brings happiness.

 I don't believe the myths and legends about this forest.

 Contrary to popular myth, no monster lives in this lake.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'myth.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'myth.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.